foobarbecue/surfsonar/README.md

 ## How well does it work?
 I've taken it out for one test surf and the numbers were very reasonable once I got well past the break.
 I paddled out to see and watched the depth tick up about 2.4m to 3.2m, reading 100% confidence most of the time.
 However, closer to shore, near the breaking waves, I was getting nonsense readings and low confidence.
 I suspect this is because the acoustic energy of the breaking waves swamps the ping signal.
-I'm planning to modify the code to record full waveform to see if I can get depth numbers in the breaking zone.
+I need to look at the full waveform data to figure out if I can get good numbers in the surf zone.
+Here's how the depth numbers look:

+{% include sonar_test_trail5_2021-01-17.html %}

 ## Todo
  - [ ] Rotate display to correct orientation
  - [ ] Parallize display update and sonar recording so it doesn't block
- - [ ] Record the full waveform
  - [ ] Add GPS & RTC
  - [ ] Add battery voltage and current monitoring